Your top 10 Dyson vacuum cleaner questions answered

 We’ve been testing vacuum cleaners for more than 50 years, and that includes Dyson vacs - right from the very first DC01 model in 1993.
 So we know a thing or two about the ins and outs of vacuum cleaners, and to how to choose the right one for your home.

 We've rounded up the most popular questions about Dyson vacuum cleaners, based on Google search data from 1 January 2016 to 1 January 2017 (source: Google Trends), and brought you the answers.
-You can browse through the page, or use the list below to jump to the question you’re most interested in.

 All Dyson vacuum cleaners are bagless, so you won’t need to change or buy dust bags.
 Instead, you’ll need to empty the clear dust container once the dirt inside reaches the max line.
 This is often well below the top of the canister, so beware of overfilling it, as this may affect suction power.